 Email Campaigns - Still the most effective way of directly getting in front of stakeholders.
 A steady drip-campaign will mean more penetration.
 However, it is important not to flood your audience, otherwise, they will equate the technology to being more hassle than it is worth.

 Take it social - Once you have the content such as all those videos, webinars and brochures, share it across your social networks in a drip-campaign that acts as a continual conversation.
 People are social creatures.
 Sharing content that offers value not only serves to influence them but also creates buzz around the event, so people are ready to enjoy themselves from the get-go.

 6. Involve stakeholders in the reviewing process

 By the nature of adoption, there will always be the late bloomers or people who are resistant to change, and that is a part of the process.
 Once you have a critical mass engaged, you will see inertia stripped away, and the event will be a smash hit.
-If my 92 year old grandmother can call me across the world on skype, so to can you get your audience involved.
+If my 92-year-old grandmother can call me across the world on Skype, so too can you get your audience involved.

 About the AuthorMore Content by Amy Kelley